tale-toul/OCP4UPIAWS/README.md

 ## Pending

-* The external DNS zone must exist prior to running terraform because it is required by the openshift installer program, therefore it cannot be created later by terraform.
-It could be created by an idependent terraform module that is run before the openshift installer program though.

 * The bootstrap instance and related resources (S3 bucket for boostrap ignition file), creation should be done in an independent module, so they can be easily deleted after installation.

-* Add user defined tags to the install-config.yaml file

 * Define the instance type for master and workers in variables

-* Tag all resources created by terraform with kubernetes.io/cluster/....